Shrike

 Shrikes (/ʃraɪk/) are passerine birds of the family Laniidae.
-The family is composed of 34 species in two genera.
+The family is composed of 34 species in four genera.

 The family name, and that of the larger genus, Lanius, is derived from the Latin word for "butcher", and some shrikes are also known as butcherbirds because of the habit, particularly of males, of impaling prey onto plant spines within their territories.
 These larders have multiple functions, attracting females and serving as food stores.

 The common English name shrike is from Old English scrīc, alluding to the shrike's shriek-like call.

 Taxonomy

 The family Laniidae was introduced (as the subfamily Lanidia) in 1815 by the French polymath Constantine Samuel Rafinesque.
 The type genus Lanius had been introduced by Carl Linnaeus in 1758.

 As currently constituted, the family contains 34 species in four genera.
 It includes the genus Eurocephalus with the two white-crowned shrikes.
 A molecular phylogenetic study published in 2023 found that the white-crowned shrikes were more closely related to the crows in the family Corvidae than they are to the Laniidae and authors proposed that the genus Eurocephalus should be moved to its own family Eurocephalidae.
 The cladogram below is based on these results: